-Serving on a board of directors
+Serving on a Board of Directors

-Serving as a director on another for profit corporation, a standing committee of a similar organization, or government organizations, may create a conflict of interest.
-Before accepting an appointment to the board or a committee of any organization that may conflict with Equifax, you must obtain the approval of the Chief Legal Officer.
+Serving as a director on another corporation or standing committee of some organization, including government organizations, may create a conflict of interest.
+Before accepting an appointment to the board or a committee of any organization which may conflict with Equifax, you must obtain the approval of the Chief Legal Officer.

-Discuss any questions or concerns about conflicts of interest with your supervisor and HR Business Partner who will work with the Corporate Ethics Officer and the appropriate Legal Department personnel.
-Equifax officers and directors should discuss these matters with the Corporate Ethics Officer and the Office of Corporate Secretary.
+■ Discuss any questions or concerns about conflicts of interest with the Legal Department or the Corporate Ethics Officer.

-Gifts and entertainment
+Gifts and Entertainment